-Gender equality in Tanzania is relatively advanced, compared to it’s neighbouring countries.
-However, while there is a higher number of women in school, work and even in politics, women are still largely under-served in rural communities and face many inequalities in their daily lives.
+Gender equality in Tanzania is relatively advanced compared to its neighboring countries.
+However, while there is a higher number of women in school, work, and even in politics, women are still largely under-served in rural communities and face many inequalities in their daily lives.

-• About 14.6% of all women and girls aged between 15 and 49 have been subjected to female genital mutilation
+- About 14.6% of all women and girls aged between 15 to 49 have been subjected to female genital mutilation

-Providing a safe, afterschool space to provide educational and creative workshops around the six pillars.
+We provide a safe, after school space where girls can attend educational and creative workshops designed around the 6 Pillars.

-Women workshops, consisting both of support and income generation groups, educate women on the six main pillars to learn rights in her own community.
+Women workshops, consisting both of support and income generation groups, educate women on the 6 Pillars so they can know their rights in their community.

 Boys come together for workshops and activities which are designed around the 6 Pillars.